silverbulletmd/silverbullet-libraries/Assistant.md

-#meta #wip
+#meta

-AI features for SilverBullet.
+Proof of concept (and WIP) AI features for SilverBullet.

 Currently implemented commands: